Categorical absorptions of singularities and degenerations: Crepant categorical resolutions for nodal varieties

 is surjective.
 For this we consider the diagram of categories

-The horizontal rows are Verdier localization up to direct summands ``exact sequences'' by~\cite[Theorem~8.13]{Ef20}.
-Now we apply Schlichting's K-theory machinery as explained in \cite[\S1.2]{PS18} to this diagram; in this way we obtain a commutative diagram of $\rK$-groups
+where~$\Db_E(\tX) \subset \Db(\tX)$ and~$\Db_Z(X) \subset \Db(X)$ are the full subcategories of objects set-theoretically supported on~$E$ and~$Z$, respectively.
+Its rows are ``exact sequences'', \textit{i.e.}, the left arrows are fully faithful, and the right arrows are categorical contractions.
+Indeed, for the top row this is the assumption of the theorem, and for the bottom row this is proved in~\cite[Theorem~8.22(2)]{Ef20}.
+Now we apply Schlichting's K-theory machinery as explained in \cite[Section~1.2]{PS18} to this diagram; in this way we obtain a commutative diagram of K-groups

-Applying Quillen's devissage (see~\cite[\S5, Theorem~4]{Q73} and~\cite[Lemma~2.1]{Orl11}) we conclude that the first two and the last two vertical arrows in the diagram are isomorphisms, hence the middle arrow~\eqref{eq:K0-eta} is also an isomorphism.
+Applying Quillen's devissage (see~\cite[Section~5, Theorem~4]{Q73} and~\cite[Lemma~2.1]{Orl11}), we conclude that the first two and the last two vertical arrows in the diagram are isomorphisms, so the middle arrow~\eqref{eq:K0-eta} is also an isomorphism.

-Assume~$p_*$ is a Verdier localization.
+Assume that~$p_*$ is a Verdier localization.
 By Lemma~\ref{lem:lon-contr} we only need to show that the map

 is surjective.
 For any coherent sheaf~$\cF$ on~$X$ the natural morphism~$\cF \to \rR^0\pi_*(\rL_0\pi^*\cF) \to \pi_*(\rL_0\pi^*\cF)$ is an isomorphism on the complement of~$Z$, so it is enough to show that the classes of sheaves set-theoretically supported at~$Z$ are in the image of~\eqref{eq:pis-g0}.
-Since any such sheaf is filtered by sheaves scheme-theoretically supported on~$Z$, and~$p_* \colon \rG_0(E) \to \rG_0(Z)$ is surjective (again by Lemma~\ref{lem:lon-contr}), we conclude that~\eqref{eq:pis-g0} is surjective as well. \end{proof}
+Since any such sheaf is filtered by sheaves scheme-theoretically supported on~$Z$ and~$p_* \colon \rG_0(E) \to \rG_0(Z)$ is surjective (again by Lemma~\ref{lem:lon-contr}), we conclude that~\eqref{eq:pis-g0} is surjective as well. \end{proof}